davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mlong-load-store

   Generate 3-instruction load and store sequences as sometimes required by the HP-UX 10 linker.
-This is equivalent to the +k option to the HP compilers.
+This is equivalent to the :samp:`+k` option to the HP compilers.

 .. option:: -mportable-runtime